NickBolles/Awesome/README.md

 #### Summary
 This is an app that I've been working on with a buddy, Matt, to teach him a bit about how to code websites.
 We are both using it as an opportunity to learn Vue.js more in-depth as well as Feathers.js as the backend.

-Originally we went down a route of making this an app for recording and reviewing specific meals at restaraunts so that I can actually remember that I don't like the Chicken Parmigiana from Olive garden...
+Originally we went down a route of making this an app for recording and reviewing specific meals at restaurants so that I can actually remember that I don't like the Chicken Parmigiana from Olive garden...
 Since then we've kinda just been approaching it as a learning experience and will probably use it as a base for something else in the near future.

 #### Built With
 - Client